hyperledger/fabric-private-chaincode/README.md

     [daemon](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).
 If you run Ubuntu 18.04, make sure you run docker 18.09 or later.
 Otherwise you will run into problems with DNS resolution inside the container.

 You will also require a recent version of docker-compose.
-In particular, the docker-compose from ubuntu 18.04 (docker-compose 1.17) is _not_ recent enough to understand `~/.docker/config.json` and related proxy options.
+In particular, the docker-compose from Ubuntu 18.04 (docker-compose 1.17) is _not_ recent enough to understand `~/.docker/config.json` and related proxy options.
 To upgrade, install a recent version following the instructions from [docker.com](https://docs.docker.com/compose/install/), e.g., for version 1.25.4 execute